 Even in Solidly Blue States, Democrats Aren’t Pursuing Serious Progressive Change

-Is it really true that if the Democrats had big majorities in both houses of Congress, we’d see the sort of sweeping change that party stalwarts promise in their election campaigns?
+Is it really true that if the Democrats had big majorities in Congress, we’d see the sweeping change party stalwarts promise in election campaigns?
 Here’s a good test: look at the blue states, where Democrats govern virtually alone.
 It’s not a pretty picture.

 Nancy Pelosi, a Democrat from California, speaks during a news conference at the US Capitol in Washington, DC.
 (Samuel Corum / Bloomberg via Getty Images)